daovorge/GADS-22-NYC/23_Project_Presentations/README.md

 |Kaushal Shah      |    21:14         |
 end 21 : 26

 ###GA Sponsored Happy Hour to follow to celebrate the completion of the course.
-One Start Bar 147 W 24th.
+One Star Bar 147 W 24th.